-PIETY 3 piety; 50 piety to permanently curse
+TIME TO CALL FORTH 1 action PIETY 3; 50 to permanently curse

-This miracle curses a person or item with the wrath of the priest's patron; the priest must speak out and say an actual curse.
+This miracle curses a person or item with the wrath of the priest's patron; the priest must speak out and say an actual curse, but the target does not need to be specified by name.
+A curse could be cast upon the first person to open a tomb for example.
+In those cases the curse must be recorded, either in writing or remembered oral history.
 The cursed person or item receives a -1 universal penalty until the target (or wielder of the item) makes an suitable offering to the priest's patron, is blessed by a priest with a higher faith, or the miracle's duration expires.
-The miracle will last a number of days equal to the priest's faith.
+The miracle will last a number of days equal to the priest's faith once it has been applied to a target.
+Giving different gods different curses is a great way to add variety.

-DIVINE INTERVENTION

-TIME TO CALL FORTH Instant
+DIVINE INTERVENTION TIME TO CALL FORTH Instant PIETY All

-PIETY All piety